waeasyapi/waeasyapi-go/README.md

 This is primarily meant for merchants who wish to perform interactions with the WA Easy API programatically

-Read up here for getting started and understanding the payment flow with WA Easy API: <https://docs.waeasyapi.com/>
+Read up here for getting started and understanding the messages flow with WA Easy API: <https://docs.waeasyapi.com/>

 ## Documentation